D2ans0/FlynnyViz/README.md

 ![Stats](examples/stats_example.png)
 - --shift             Constant hue shift, helps with some problematic images
 - --only_audio        Only shift hue based off of audio
-- --noclear           Do not clear console on window close

 ### TODO
 - Provide a packaged version of the script, for both ~~Windows~~ and Linux
-- ~~Move away from PyAudio~~ Now supports both PyAudio and Sounddevice
 - Implement input device selection
 - Fix some weird display issues with openCV (maybe even switch to a different library)
 - Add UI for image selection, live changes, etc.